julienjta/Data-Science-Portfolio/README.md

 ## About me

-Young Data Scientist just graduated from the University of Technology of Compiègne as a computer engineer specialized in data science and artificial intelligence.
+Young Data Scientist just graduated from the University of Technology of Compiègne as a computer engineer specialized in Data Science and Artificial Intelligence and currently working at Canal+ as a Data Scientist in the marketing department.

 Always looking for performance, improvement and new knowledge in the data environment, this portfolio gathers some projects on which I had the opportunity to think and work either in collaboration with other students or independently.